smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 * rif40_sahsuland_dev_install.bat (see note 4.1 below before you run this script)
 * rif40_sahsuland_install.bat (see note 4.1 below before you run this script)

+**These scripts do NOT drop existing tables, the database must be rebuilt from scratch**.

-The indivuidual scripts can be run by batch files for sahsuland_Dev only, but they must be run in this order:
+The indivuidual scripts can be run by batch files for sahsuland_dev only, but they must be run in this order:

 * rif40_install_sequences.bat
 * rif40_install_tables.bat